JeffreyMartin2000/Splunk-CyberDefenders/README.md

 <img width="956" alt="VBscriptsearchcmd" src="https://github.com/JeffreyMartin2000/Splunk-CyberDefenders/assets/129632324/cf875e82-8b16-443e-9f53-516a828550fb">

-Boss Of The SOC v1 on CyberDefenders.com has definitly made me better at using splunk.
+Boss Of the SOC v1 on CyberDefenders.com has made me better at using Splunk.
 I also learned about how to navigate logs and what commands can help us find any malicious activity.
-In this writeup I learned how to find a file that defaced a website, and what script is initially used by attackers that implemented ransomeware.
+In this writeup I learned how to find a file that defaced a website, and what script is initially used by attackers that implemented ransomware.